This post contains affiliate links.

 Here’s what you’ll need

 - Garlic and Shallots: These two powerful ingredients will make up the flavorful base of our risotto!
-We will cook briefly until softened, and then add in the risotto.
+Sauteing them first helps enhance their natural sweetness and aromatics.

-- Wine and Broth: Add a splash of wine (optional), and then slowly add the broth in batches.
-Stir after each addition until the broth is totally absorbed into the risotto.
+- Wine and Broth: Add a splash of wine (optional), then slowly add the broth in batches.
+White wine is best here, but you can always add broth if you don’t want to use wine.

 - Veggies: This risotto recipe stands apart from others because it’s packed with veggies!
-Green onions, bell pepper, and spinach add colorful flavor that make this risotto worthy of the main dish.
+Green onions, bell pepper, and spinach add colorful flavors, making this risotto worthy of being the main event.

 How to make this easy risotto recipe

-You’ll only need 30 minutes from start to finish to create this dish.
+This dish takes only 30 minutes to create.
 It all happens in three steps and just one pan!
+Jump to the recipe card for full instructions!

 Heat the oil in a large pot over medium heat.
 Add shallots and garlic, cooking until a bit soft (about 3 minutes).
 Add dry rice and cook for about 2 minutes, stirring frequently, until the rice is slightly opaque on the outside but uncooked on the inside.

 Add the wine to the pot and simmer until it is absorbed.
-Slowly add the vegetable broth to the pan, adding ½ cup at a time.
+Slowly add the vegetable broth to the pan, adding ½ cup.
 Wait until the broth has almost completely absorbed before adding another ½ cup.
 Begin tasting the rice after 15 minutes or so.
-Once it is al dente (a little bit chewy), stop adding broth (you may not need the full amount).
+Once it is al dente (a bit chewy), stop adding broth (you may not need the full amount).

 Stir in the parmesan, gorgonzola, and butter until melted, then stir in green onions, diced bell pepper, and spinach.
 Taste and add pepper and lemon juice to suit your taste!

-The secret to dreamy risotto is all in the rice!
+Risotto rice isn’t just any rice; it’s Arborio rice.
 Arborio is a medium-grain rice with a lot of amylopectin starch.
-When cooked while gradually adding veggie broth, the rice becomes deliciously creamy and unlike any other type of rice.
+When cooked while gradually adding veggie broth, the rice becomes deliciously creamy, unlike any other rice type.
+Its texture is almost like a gluten-free pasta, which has led to the common misconception that risotto is pasta.

 Ingredients